-projects and a stepping some to the professional game."
-Having previously played the Same tournament in Malta and Steven H Sheffield, Steven is travelling with a Group of snooker-playing colleagues to Albania.
-He is taking just one cue, his 'prized possession' and packs it in a ski case for safety.
+prayers and a stepping some to me professional game."
+Having previously played the same tournament in Malta and Sheffield, Steven is travelling with a group of snooker-playing colleagues to Albania.
+He is taking just one eue, his 'prized possession' and packs it in a ski case for safety.

 his 'prized possession' and packs it in a ski case for safety.

-Steven, who joined HWB Chartered Account-ants in Chandler's Ford four-and-a-half years age aged 17 straight from Barton Peveril Col-lege, Eastleigh, has the advanced section of HeACA (Assectiate Chartered Accountant) exams to complete to become fully qualified.
-He suid: "HWB is a really good firm to work for.
-The training programme is exceptional and believe learning while working is definitely the best way forward, quicker than purely academ-ic routes, and I would recommend it to anyone considering a carcer in accountancy."
-Officially 'retired' from junior snooker be-cause of his age, Steven plays and practises at Churchills Club in Eastleigh and Chandler's Ford Central Club and competes at least three times a week in local leagues, including the Southampton & District Social Clubs Super League.
-League.
+Steven, who joined HWB Chartered Accountants in Chandler's Ford four-and-a-half years ago aged 17 straight from Barton Peveril College, Eastleigh, has the advanced section of the ACA (Associate Chartered Accountant) exams to complete to become fully qualified.

+He said: "HWB is a really good firm to work for.
+The training programme is exceptional and believe learning while working is definitely the best way forward, quicker than purely academic routes, and I would recommend it to anyone considering a cancer in accountancy."

+Officially 'retired' from junior snooker because of his age, Steven plays and practises at Churchills Club in Eastleigh and Chandler's Ford Central Club and competes at least three times a week in local leagues, including the Southampton & District Social Clubs Super League.

-Sponsored by Aquatec Plumbing & Heating of Chandler's Ford, he is advised by Hampunnecessary injunes.
-High impact exercises are movements that put a lot of stress on your body especially your joints, tendons and muscles.
-Some examples of high impact movements include burpees, jump squats, heavy one rep max attempts and high contact sports like rugby.
-These types of movements can shire-based coach Tim Dunkley and renowned performance coach James Lake, who is based in Beijing, China.
+Sponsored by Aquatec Plumbing & Heating of Chandler's Ford, he is advised by Hampshire-based coach Tim Dunkley and renowned performance coach James Lake, who is based in Beijing, China.
 Steven has also now gained his World Professional Billiards and Snooker Association (WPB-SA) tournament director qualification - the youngest person in Europe to do so - meaning he now has the knowledge to run world-officiated tournaments.

-Steven Hughes, an Audit & Accounts Senior at HWB Chartered Accountants, at the table in the firm's office in Chandler's Ford ed lournaments.
+Steven Hughes, an Audit & Accounts Senior at HWB Chartered Accountants, at the table in the firm's office in Chandler's Ford ed tournaments.

 He is also currently the youngest qualified referee for the English Partnership for Snooker and Billiards (EPSB).

-HWB Director Michaela Johns said: "We wish Steven all the luck in the world and hope he will bring home the tropply for all his colleagues to see.
-We will be following the tournament online to check bic progress.
+HWB Director Michaela Johns said: "We wish Steven all the luck in the world and hope he will bring home the trophy for all his colleagues to see, We will be following the tournament online to check his progress.

-see, we will be following the fournament omme to check his progress.
+see. we will be indowing the fournament omine to check his progress.

 "He is a popular and valued member of staff who is dedicated and hard-working; seeing him compete in sport at the highest level interna-tionally gives us great pride."

-Chartered accountants HWB provide business and tax advice.
+Chartered accountants HWB provide busi-

+ness and tax advice.

-This week's Public Notices from
+This week's Public Notices from www.hants.gov.uk/publicnotices

-www.hants.gov.uk/publicnotices

-ROUGH COUNCIL SORY PURCHASE ACT 2004 IY PLANNING (LOCAL NUD) REGULATIONS 2012 TOWN AN ED) N OF A LOCAL PLAN CAL PLAN 2040 REGULATION 18 PREPARATIO DRAFT TEST VALLEY LO

-Necestration to entrop a Notice: The Council is Inviting representations on the Test Valley Boough Council Regulators 16 Stage 2 document between Tuesday 6th February 2024 and Tuesday 2nd April 2024 Subject Matter The is a startury stage of perjanator Plan 2040 which follows the Regulation 16, stage 1 outle consultator there in 2022.
-The extensional activity document the spatial vision and object wes for the future of Test Valley in doming terms.
-It easies out the level of the without space and inflamatic activity of the start of the level of the Valley in as including policies on stortcoint the converting and inflamatic activity of the location to reach using 2010 which areas overest The Locating Terv to exect the doministrative areas of Test Valley Borough Council except for the part within the New Forest National Park Authority.
+Notice: The Council is initialing representations on the Test Valley Boough Council Regulation 18 Stage 2 document between Tuesday 6th February 2024 and Tuesday 2nd April 2024 Subject Matter.
+The 8 a startion yas fage of preprincip red local Plan 2040 which follows the Regulation 18, Stage 1 public consultation the ones the Regulation 18, Stage 1 public consultation the ones the Regulation 18, Stage 1 public consultation the ones in 2022.
+The consultation decoment rede out the spatial vision and object was for the future of Test Valley in John ring terms.
+It least out the level of new formers, jobs and official value of the spatial vision and object was formed to the provided to support credit up to 2040 which associations of the second state for allocation to meet these reads.
+Areas covered The Local Plan via Locar this out mistation area of Test Valley Borough Courroll except for the part within the New Toest National Park Authority.

 Representation Period: Tuesday 6th February 2024 to Tuesday 2nd April 2024.
-Representation must be received ay income The stage And Anio 2024.
+Roonsentations must be received by removing 1994 and April 2024.